What To Do After Surgery

 Your dressing will be changed and wound assessed during the first review appointment.

 You will most likely have sutures in your incision.
 Some sutures are dissolving and will gradually disappear.
-If you have non – dissolving sutures or staples they will be removed by Mr Barnett ‘s nurse 7-10 days post-operatively.
+If you have non-dissolving sutures or staples, Dr Barnett or his nurses will remove them 7-10 days post-operatively.

 Do not smoke as smoking delays healing and increases the risk of complications.

 A prescription for antibiotics may be provided; please take the full course as directed.
 If you have been given an ointment, follow the instructions carefully as to its application.

 If you have had surgery to your face you may experience bruising and swelling around eye and cheek areas.
 This is normal and will start to resolve within 7-10 days.